backend-development/backend-development-textbook/source/rest-api.md

 - [Status codes](https://httpstatuses.com/422)
 - [gem knock](https://github.com/nsarno/knock) for token based authentication for API only Rails apps
 - [API Platform](https://api-platform.com/) to build REST + GraphQL APIs in PHP
+- Halliday(2016): [Producing Documentation for Your Rails API](https://blog.codeship.com/producing-documentation-for-your-rails-api/) for a discussion of automatic methods of documentation generation.